 - A single-speed gearbox

-Electric Vehicle Maintenance: Why Are EVs Less Expensive to Maintenance?
+Electric Vehicle Maintenance: Why Are EV's Less Expensive to Maintenance?

 Fewer Fluids and Fewer Risk of Breakdown